-The Art Gallery located in the Carlos Chardón Building of UPRM was inaugurated in 1959.
-Works by both local and foreign artists are frequently exhibited.
-The Department of Humanities holds a permanent collection of copies of some of the great paintings and sculptures of the past.
+The UPRM Art Gallery located in the floyer Carlos Chardón Building, was inaugurated in 1959.
+The Gallery hosts several exhibitions each semester.
+These include artworks by students, faculty and invited artists.
+The Department of Humanities holds a permanent collection of copies of some of the work exhibited.